Marshall Goldsmith Stakeholder Centered Coaching

 A Transparent Process that Guarantees Measurable Leadership Growth

-Marshall’s highly successful approach to executive development and coaching includes a strong emphasis on involvement of stakeholders, implementation of change and follow-through to measure growth in leadership effectiveness.
-In the end the only thing that counts is leadership growth i.e. leadership (behavior) effectiveness on the job as perceived by stakeholders.
+Marshall’s highly successful approach to executive development and coaching includes a strong emphasis on the involvement of stakeholders, implementation of change and follow-through to measure growth in leadership effectiveness.
+In the end, the only thing that counts is leadership growth i.e. leadership (behavior) effectiveness on the job as perceived by stakeholders.
 As Marshall puts it: "Leadership Change and Coaching are simple but not easy!"
 Stakeholder Centered Coaching developed by Marshall Goldsmith is a highly effective, transparent, structured and time efficient process that works as follows:

 A. Determine 1-2 Leadership Growth Areas Important to the Leader and the Organization

 In consultation with the coach, the leader selects 1-2 specific behaviors that are important for his/her leadership growth (e.g. empowerment and decision making).
 Behavioral interviews and multi-rater leadership assessments (1800 – 3600) are used to determine the aforementioned focus.

 B. Leading Change Involving Stakeholders

 The leader selects a handful of stakeholders mostly boss(es), direct reports and peers.
 Throughout the coaching program the leader involves these stakeholders on a monthly basis in the leadership growth process.
 This creates accountability for the leader to implement the change, as well as accountability for the stakeholders to support and to take part in the change process, which impacts and benefits the leader's team as a whole.

 B1.
 Involve Stakeholders to Capture Feedforward Suggestions